-I have read and understand the Parent Handbook and agree to abide by the policies and procedures as stated.
-I have also participated in the parent/guardian conference with the Director.
-Signature of Parent/Guardian Date This acknowledgement must be signed, dated, and placed in your child's record stating that you have received a copy the N.C.
-Child Care Laws and Rules located in the Appendix of this handbook.
-Signature of Parent/Guardian Date I have given the above parent/guardian an opportunity to ask questions and discuss the policies of Long Shoals Wesleyan Child Care Center (LSWCCC) and the N. C. Child Care Laws and Rules and any other items of concern during the parent/guardian conference.
-Signature of Director Date A Photo copy of this page must be placed in the child's file.
-Child's Name: Date of Entry:
+I have read and understand the Parent Handbook and agree as stated.
+I have also participated in the parent/guardian co • • •

+Signature of Parent/Guardian Date

+This acknowledgement must be signed, dated, and placed in have received a copy the N.C.
+Child Care Laws and Rules I handbook.

+Signature of Parent/Guardian Date

+I have given the above parent/guardian an opportunity to asl Long Shoals Wesleyan Child Care Center (LSWCCC) and t and any other items of concern during the parent/guardian c the N. C. Child Care Laws and Rules onference.

+Signature of Director Date

+A Photo copy of this page must be placed in the child's file.

+Child's Name:

+Date of Entry: ···